mahmoodlab/CLAM/docs/README.md

 Data Efficient and Weakly Supervised Computational Pathology on Whole Slide Images.
 *Nature Biomedical Engineering*

 Fork Info: This fork only adds tifffile support to avoid issues with openslide/PIL related to tiff file formats.
 This repo will not be supported once full support for tifffile is integrated.
-Currently, tifffile support works only with patch, mask, and stitch generation.
+Currently, tifffile support is limited to patch, mask, and stitch generation.

 Make sure to install both tifffile (`<envbin>/pip install tifffile`) and imagecodecs (`<envbin>/pip install imagecodecs`) before using the repo, along with all other requirements in the docs.